-The concept comes from the manufacturing industry: production areas separate from certain production steps and outsource these to specialized companies.
-The fundamental effects on the company's cost structure are independent of the type of outsourced process: fixed costs become variable costs, which increases the company's flexibility.
-In addition, there is a reduction in process costs due to the efficiency advantages of the service provider, for whom the fulfilment of the process taken over represents a core competence.
+The concept originates in the manufacturing industry: here, production areas separate themselves from certain manufacturing steps and outsource them to companies specialising in them.
+The fundamental effects on the company's cost structure are independent of the type of process outsourced: fixed costs become variable costs, which increases the company's flexibility.
+In addition, there is a reduction in process costs due to efficiency advantages of the service provider, for whom the fulfilment of the process taken over represents a core competence.

 Initially, the scope of outsourcing included only sub-processes, but the range of tasks performed by external providers was expanding rapidly.
 Within the framework of the HR BPO, mainly IT-heavy and administrative business areas such as human resources (HR), finance and logistics are outsourced to service providers.
 Outsourcing has had a lasting impact on many industries: For example, the internal value chains of established industries have been significantly shortened.

 Depending on the scope of the outsourced processes, different forms of outsourcing can be distinguished: A first approach to cost reduction is Hosting, in which the service provider merely makes its computing power available to its customers for the operation of the customer's own software.
 Application Service Providing (ASP), on the other hand, already provides for closer cooperation.
 Here, the service provider is responsible for hardware and software, enabling the outsourcing company to hide the technical aspects of the process in day-to-day business.
 As part of Business Service Providing (BSP), the service provider also relieves its customers of the processing of individual business tasks.
 However, Business Process Outsourcing provides for the greatest possible integration of the service partner into the business processes.